The Tech Editing Process for Knitting

-editing a knitting pattern basically means proofreading it without
+editing a knitting pattern basically means checking it for

 actually knitting the design.
 See What I